Very low Earth orbit: Benefits

-The benefits of satellites operating in VLEO are manyfold, including;
+The benefits of satellites operating in VLEO are manifold, including: ability to sense variations of the gravitational and magnetic fields of the Earth at high spatial resolution;

 substantially lower launch and operating costs; communication payloads with significantly better link budgets; and creating self-cleaning orbits, essentially solving the significant problem of space debris.
+Earth observation at ultra-high resolution is a potential benefit too, but it has to be traded off with a much reduced field of view or swath and a reduced capacity to image the desired targets compared to satellites in higher orbits.
 Hypothetically, the thin air can also be harvested as propellant to counteract atmospheric drag of the lower orbit.

 Link budget

 Roughly defined as a measurement of all power gains and losses in a communication system.
 With satellites, the process of transmitting from the Earth to the satellite is known as the uplink, and from the satellite to the Earth as the downlink.
 The difference between the power sent at one end and received at the other end is known as transmission loss.
 Since the power density of the radio waves decreases with the square of distance between the transmitter and receiver, primarily due to spreading of the electromagnetic energy in space according to the inverse square law, the closer the satellite is to Earth, the less power required to get a signal to either Earth or satellite, and the better the link budget.
 This improved link budget can be used for either lower power at the same data rate, higher data rate at the same power, or a combination of both.
 Smaller and/or more powerful transmitters can be either ground based, satellite based, or both.